zekroTJA/itsfriday/README.md

 ```

 It is very important to set the flag **`--once`**, which will not start the timer loop and only fire the event once.

 ---

-# Ideas and To-Do

-- [x] An implementation of the API endpoint natively would be an idea to get independent from the `python-twitter` wrapper
-- [ ] Ability to use multiple images in one tweet
-- [ ] Marking media as `possibly_sensitive` to tweet NSFW content and erspect Twitters media policy

----